 Therefore, a will made by a foreigner in his or her country's consulate in Argentina may not be considered valid by an Argentine court, with the exception mentioned above in the Montevideo treaties for the signatories of such treaties.

 Under general principles contained in the CCCN, a will made abroad is enforceable if it complies with the law of the place of its making, the testator's place of residence or the country of the testator's nationality.

 v Marital property regime

-The conflict of laws rules provided in the CCCN states that the marital property regime – in all that is not forbidden on matters of property by the law of the place where the assets are located – is ruled by the spouses' agreement.
-Spouses' agreements were not valid before the CCCN and the only possible regime was the communal property regime.
+The conflict of laws rules provided in the CCCN state that the marital property regime – in all that is not forbidden on matters of property by the law of the place where the assets are located – is ruled by the spouses' agreement.
+Spouses' agreements were not valid before the CCCN, and the only possible regime was the communal property regime.
 According to the CCCN, if the agreement was entered into prior to the marriage, it will be governed by the laws of the first marriage domicile.
-The agreements entered into after the date of marriage will be governed by the laws of the spouses' domiciles at the time of the signing of the agreement.
+Agreements entered into after the date of marriage will be governed by the laws of the spouses' domiciles at the time of the signing of the agreement.

-Under the CCCN, the future spouses have the possibility (by entering into a marriage agreement) of choosing between a communal property regime or a separate property regime.
-The CCCN19 provides that, if no marriage agreement is made or the marriage agreement does not set forth any provision regarding the property regime, the traditional communal property regime will be applied.
-Conventions may be created for the purpose of: designation and appraisal of the goods that each of the future spouses brings to the marriage; admission of debts; donations made between each other; or choice of marriage regime.
+Under the CCCN, future spouses have the possibility (by entering into a marriage agreement) of choosing between a communal property regime or a separate property regime.
+The CCCN provides that, if no marriage agreement is made or the marriage agreement does not set forth any provision regarding the property regime, the traditional communal property regime will be applied.19 Conventions may be created for the purpose of designation and appraisal of the goods that each of the future spouses brings to the marriage; admission of debts; donations made between each other; or choice of a marriage regime.